ExpressiveLabs/openvb-dart/README.md

 # OpenVBconf for Dart
 This repository contains a Dart implementation of the OpenVBconf standard, developed by ExpressiveLabs.

-It relies on a small Rust core that uses the [`openvb-rs`](https://github.com/ExpressiveLabs/openvb-rs) crate to read and write encoded OpenVB config files.
+### Warning
+This package currently only supports OpenVB configurations in JSON format.
+For binary format OpenVB files, please use the [`openvb-rs`](https://github.com/ExpressiveLabs/openvb-rs) crate.

 ## Installation
 This package is not on pub.dev (yet).
 To use it, add the following to your `pubspec.yaml`: